dev-err418/Focal/README.md

 # Focal - Video Portrait Mode

 Focal is a simple website built with p5 and ml5.
-Is uses bodypix.
+It uses bodypix.

 Check it out : https://portrait-mode.pages.dev/ (If your computer is too slow, it may be very laggy.)